-To date, we have financed our operations primarily through the sale of our equity securities and from payments we received pursuant to the collaboration agreement with Teva.
-In April 2015, our collaboration agreement with Teva was terminated, and we will not receive any future payments from Teva.
-We believe that our existing capital resources and interest on such resources will be sufficient to meet our current operating requirements into the third quarter of 2016.
-If, however, the ENSPIRIT study continues beyond the second interim futility analysis, regulatory authorities may take longer to approve the transfer of sponsorship from Teva to us or take longer than expected to approve the ENSPIRIT protocol amendment which may require us to continue the trial longer than expected, patients live longer as a result of new or investigational therapies, the trials proceed slower than expected or are initiated later than expected, we change our development plans, acquire rights to new product candidates or cannot find third-party collaborators for our other product candidates, we will need additional capital sooner than we expect.
+To date, we have financed our operations primarily through the sale of our equity securities and from payments we received pursuant to the Collaboration Agreement with Teva.
+In April 2015, our Collaboration Agreement with Teva was terminated, and we will not receive any future payments from Teva.
+We believe that our existing capital resources and interest on such resources will be sufficient to meet our current operating requirements into the first quarter of 2017.
+However, if patients live longer as a result of new or investigational therapies, the trials proceed slower or take longer than expected to complete, or are initiated later than expected, we change our development plans, acquire rights to new product candidates, cannot find third-party collaborators for our other product candidates, or engage in commercialization and product launch activities, we will need additional capital sooner than we expect.
 Our future capital requirements will depend on many factors, including, without limitation:

-- the scope and results of our clinical trials and preclinical studies; - whether we experience delays in our clinical and preclinical development programs, or slower-than-anticipated product development or rate of events; - whether we are able to enter into additional third-party collaborative partnerships to develop and/or commercialize any of our other product candidates on terms that are acceptable to us; - our ability to forecast the cost of our ongoing development activities, including the ENSPIRIT trial - the timing and requirements of, and the costs involved in, making sponsorship changes from Teva to us, making protocol amendments to any of our ongoing studies prior to their completion and conducting studies required to obtain regulatory approvals for our product candidates from the FDA and comparable foreign regulatory agencies; - the availability of third parties to perform the key development tasks for our product candidates, including conducting preclinical studies and clinical trials and manufacturing our product candidates to be tested in those studies and trials and the associated costs of those services; - the costs involved in preparing, filing, prosecuting, maintaining, defending the validity of and enforcing patent claims and other costs related to patent rights and other intellectual property rights, including litigation costs and the results of such litigation; - · whether we modify our development program, including terminating and starting new trials; and - · whether opportunities to acquire additional product candidates arise and the costs of acquiring and developing those product candidates.
+- the scope and results of our clinical trials and preclinical studies; - · whether we experience delays in our clinical and preclinical development programs, or experience slower-than-anticipated product development or rate of events; - whether we are able to enter into additional third-party collaborative partnerships to develop and/or commercialize any of our other product candidates on terms that are acceptable to us; - our ability to forecast the cost of our ongoing development activities, including the ENSPIRIT trial - the timing and requirements of, and the costs involved in, making protocol amendments to any of our ongoing studies prior to their completion and conducting studies required to obtain regulatory approvals for our product candidates from regulatory agencies; - the availability of third parties to perform the key development tasks for our product candidates, including conducting preclinical studies and clinical trials and manufacturing our product candidates to be tested in those studies and trials and the associated costs of those services; - the costs involved in preparing, filing, prosecuting, maintaining, defending the validity of and enforcing patent claims and other costs related to patent rights and other intellectual property rights, including litigation costs and the results of such litigation; - whether we modify our development program, including terminating and starting new trials; - whether opportunities to acquire additional product candidates arise and the costs of acquiring and developing those product candidates; and - · whether we engage in commercialization and product launch activities.